KunyiE1/sTopMG-master/README.md

 **-e 0** means use the fixed error tolerance = 0.1 Dalton for each peak and the precursor mass

 * **-S consider disulfide bond or not** (true or false)\
-Decide if the disulfide bond is considered during the identification.
+Decide if the disulfide bond is considered during the identification.\
+**-S false** means we don't consider disulfide bond during the searching.

 * **-W only consider whole protein sequence or not** (true or false)\
 **-W false** means we consider the truncation of the protein sequence when searching the query spectrum.

+* **-I the maximum number of isotope considered during the search** (an integer)\
+**-I 1** means the number of isotope mass shift we consider during the search is one.

+* **-N the number of reported alignments with top scores for one spectrum** (an integer > 0)\
+**-N 5** means for each spectrum, we report top 5 alignments with largest scores.

+User can also change the parameter settings by modify the code.\
 In **src/filter/mng/LCS_filter_mng.hpp**, line 137\
 **bool whole_protein_only = false**: means we consider the truncation of the protein sequence when searching the query spectrum.